MicrosoftDocs/mixed-reality/mixed-reality-docs/article-template.md

 A section can contain any or all of the following:

-•	Explanation
+*   Explanation
-•	Considerations
+*   Considerations
-•	Rules of thumb
+*   Rules of thumb
-•	Methods of use
+*   Methods of use
-•	Benefits
+*   Benefits
-•	Do’s and don’t’s
+*   Do’s and don’t’s

+Editorial conventions:

+*   Use common sense.
+*   Don't try to be funny.
+*   Write using en-us (United States English) spelling and conventions.
+*   **Use sentence casing for titles, section headings and... well everything.** Within sentences, the only words that should be capitalized are proper nouns (just as you learned in grammar school).
+Brand names (e.g. Microsoft HoloLens) are proper nouns.
+Feature names (e.g. spatial mapping) are not proper nouns unless they are trademarks.
+*   Do not write links of the form, "For more information go here."
+Instead, place links contextually without directing the reader to go somewhere else.

 ### Subsection 1.1